SonarSoftwareInc/poller-v1/README.md

+# Deprecated

+This tool is deprecated, and should not be used with Sonar v2 instances.
+Please use the [v2 poller](https://github.com/SonarSoftwareInc/poller) instead.

 # Sonar Poller

 This poller is designed to collect network data and return it to your [Sonar](https://sonar.software) instance.
 You can deploy multiple pollers in a variety of locations to distribute polling, or to gather data from remote network locations.